GlastonburyC/RNAPath/README.md

 ```

 To segment tissues into substructures or localised pathologies by patch-level classification using a k-Nearest Neighbors model, two steps are required:
-1. Definition of instances and labels for the k-NN; instances are patch-level features, while classes are defined into a yaml file.
+1. Definition of instances and labels for the k-NN; instances are patch-level features, while classes are defined in a yaml file.
 The instances used to fit the k-NN have been hand-labelled.
-The following script creates a h5 file containing patch features and their corresponding labels; this file will be then used to fit the k-NN model for tiles classification.
+The following script creates a `.h5` file containing patch features and their corresponding labels; this file will be then used to fit the k-NN model for tiles classification.
 ```
 python tiles_classification/define_clusters_kNN.py --tissue_name Heart --checkpoint_path /path/to/features_extraction/checkpoint.pth
 ```
 2. Multi-class segmentation of H&E tissue samples by tiles classification.
-The script loads the previously defined h5 file, fits a k-NN model using the features and labels stored in the .h5 and classify all the patches of the WSIs.
+The script loads the previously defined h5 file, fits a k-NN model using the features and labels stored in the `.h5` and classifies all the patches of the WSI.
 Segmentation masks and csv files containing the class of each patch (identified by the upper left corner coordinates) are output.
 As arguments, the tissue name, the output directory, the patch features main directory and the slides directory are required.
 ```
 cd ./tiles_classification